What Criteria Are Used in School Ratings?

 School Ratings Criteria

 The criteria used to rate schools vary depending on the schools' grade levels and the group determining the ratings.
 For kindergarten through 12th grade, PSK12.com rates schools based on the percentages of students in certain grades who pass standardized tests in reading, writing and mathematics.
+Some features of this site require a paid subscription.
 U.S. News and World Report, www.usnews.com, bases its college ratings on a number of factors, including the schools' faculty resources, admissions criteria and graduate performance.

 Kindergarten Through 12th Grade School Ratings Criteria

-The recently-enacted 'No Child Left Behind' legislation emphasizes the importance of preparing students for basic skills tests.
-It aims to make it easier for state governments and independent groups to rate schools.
+The recently-enacted 'Race to the Top' legislation emphasizes the importance of preparing students for college and careers.
+It aims to make it easier for state governments and independent groups to rate schools, and to reward teachers and schools based on their performance.
 Each state has its own tests that focus on subjects such as reading, writing and mathematics.
-Students must pass these tests in order to move to the next grade level.
+Students must pass these tests in order to graduate.
 State governments and independent groups use the percentages of students who pass the tests to determine school ratings.

 School Ratings Criteria for Colleges